REIT stocks to get boost from new S&P sector classification

-NEW YORK Shares of Real Estate Investment Trusts should get a bump up this year as mutual fund managers buy ahead of a September move by Standard & Poor's to create a new real estate sector in its classification systems.
+NEW YORK, March 17 Shares of Real Estate Investment Trusts should get a bump up this year as mutual fund managers buy ahead of a September move by Standard & Poor's to create a new real estate sector in its classification systems.

 By some reckoning, fund managers could direct as much as $100 billion at the sector as they try to boost REIT holdings to their market weighting.
 That is the expectation of JPMorgan Chase & Co, which has calculated that funds had only about half as much in REIT stocks as they should if they want to mimic the S&P500.